Optimal Stopping via Randomized Neural Networks: Experiments

-\OurAlgoRRS achieves very similar results as were reported for pathDOS in \citep{becker2019deep}, while using only 20K instead of 4M paths (Figure~\ref{fig:HurstPlot} right).
-At the same time, \OurAlgoRRS needs only $4s$ in contrast to $430s$ reported in their paper.
-In a different setup, similar to the evaluation of \OurAlgoRR, our implementation of pathDOS using the same number of 20 hidden nodes as \OurAlgoRRS is trained on 20K paths.
-Then pathDOS takes $154s$ and achieves worse results than \OurAlgoRRS (Figure~\ref{fig:HurstPlot} left).
+RRLSM achieves very similar results to those reported for pathDOS in \citep{becker2019deep} with an MSE of $0.0005$ between their reported values and ours, while using only 20K instead of 4M paths (Figure~\ref{fig:HurstPlot} bottom).
+RRLSM needs only $1s$ to be trained in contrast to $430s$ reported in \citep{becker2019deep}.
+The longer training times can partly be explained by the larger amount of paths used.
+However, our implementation of pathDOS using the same number of 20 hidden nodes as RRLSM and also being trained on 20K paths (hence completely comparable to the training of RRLSM) takes approximately $175s$ and achieves slightly worse results than RRLSM (Figure~\ref{fig:HurstPlot} top left) with an MSE of $0.0018$.
+The exact prices displayed in Figure \ref{fig:HurstPlot} are provided in Appendix \ref{sec:Stopping of Fractional Brownian Motion Table}.

-For higher dimensions, we use the small hurst parameter $H=0.05$ for which a big difference between the standard and the path dependent algorithms was visible in the $1$-dimensional case. \OurAlgoRRS achieves similar prices as pathDOS for the mean payoff and the highest prices for the max payoff, while considerably outperforming pathDOS in terms of speed (Table~\ref{table_highdim_hurst_gt}).
+For higher dimensions, we use the small Hurst parameter $H=0.05$ for which a big difference between the standard and the path dependent algorithms was visible in the one-dimensional case.
+RLSM yields very similar prices as DOS and RRLSM yields very similar prices as pathDOS.
+However, RLSM and RRLSM are considerably faster than DOS and pathDOS (Table~\ref{table_highdim_hurst_gt}).